ledeprogram/courses/algorithms/twitter.md

 ### 4a.
 Installing tweepy

 From your IPython notebook that includes `consumer_key` and `consumer_secret`, let's install [tweepy](http://www.tweepy.org), a module for interacting with Twitter.
+From **Terminal** you'll want to run

-    !pip install tweepy
+    pip install tweepy

-or if you need better permissions,
+or if it complains about permissions, use `sudo`

-    !sudo pip install tweepy
+    sudo pip install tweepy

 ### 4b.
 OAuth